Kitware/geowatch/docs/source/manual/overview.rst

 GeoWATCH Overview
 =================

-This is an overview of GeoWATCH framework and its relation to RasterVision as of 2024-01-16.

 In 2020 Kitware won a contract to compete in the `IARPA SMART <https://www.iarpa.gov/research-programs/smart>`_ program.
 The SMART program challenged 5 teams to design algorithms for utilizing